Greenbrier Ghost Trial Marker

 Mom, finally convinced (or just tired), went to the local prosecutor with the story.
 The prosecutor had Elva dug up and, sure enough, she had a broken neck and crushed windpipe.
 Edward (Mr. Elva) was tried, convicted, and shipped to the West Virginia State Penitentiary, where murderers of women don't expect to live long, and he didn't.

 The historical marker notes that this was the "Only known case in which testimony from a ghost helped convict a murderer."
-We sure don't know of any others, and agree that history must have been made here.
+We agree that history must have been made here.
 Elva is buried nearby, but the marker -- probably made in the West Virginia State Penitentiary -- is what you want to see.